. |

 The Russians moved upon our

-advanced picquets in front of our left attack the night before last, in some force,
+advanced picquets in front of our left attack the night before last, in some

-held in readiness to support in case their assistance should be required.
+were held in readiness to support in case their assistance should be required.

 I enclose the return of